-6. Null and Range spaces.
-Load the file mtxExamples.mat into your MATLAB world.
+Load the file mtxExamples.mat into your Matlab world (use scipy.io.loadmat in Python).
 You'll find a set of matrices named mtxN, with N=1,2...
 For each matrix, use the SVD to: (a) determine if there are non-trivial (i.e., non-zero) vectors in the input space that the matrix maps to zero (i.e., determine if there's a nullspace).
-If so, write a MATLAB expression that generates a random example of such a vector, and verify that the matrix maps it to the zero vector; (b) write a MATLAB expression to generate a random vector y that lies in the range space of the matrix, and then verify that it's in the range space by finding an input vector, x, such that Mx = y.
+If so, write a Matlab or Python expression that generates a random example of such a vector, and verify that the matrix maps it to the zero vector; (b) generate a random vector y that lies in the range space of the matrix, and then verify that it's in the range space by finding an input vector, x, such that Mx = y.